 To lead it, to hide and cover it.

 Because it had a a mind of its own.
 It was difficult to control.
 Especially when I liked someone.

-It’s a sad silly thought that moving in together will help a man make up his mind, that it’ll push him to marry you.
+It’s a sad idea really, that moving in together will help a man make up his mind, that it’ll push him to marry a woman.
 It does not.
-And by the way, shacking-up doesn’t necessarily have to be the whole nine yards (living with him).
+And by the way, moving in together doesn’t necessarily have to be living with him.

 If he’s yours, he’ll come after you.
 He’ll give you time, woo you.
 There shouldn’t be a mad dash to snag him and keep him.
 You will not need to chase him.
 You will not be calling him all the time, paying the restaurant bills, playing chaperon for his wandering eye.

 The moment you sniff “bad seed”, you should be able to walk away and not hang around him, trying to fix him.
-Desperation leads to shacking-up – of the heart first, then of the body.
+Desperation leads to moving-in– of the heart first, then of the body.

-A whinny, clingy, annoying being – that’s always a spectacle.
+A whinny, clingy, annoying person- that’s always a spectacle.

-It’s the opposite of patience, good sense, discipline, trust; these lie on the other side of shack-up.
-These virtues make a good girl of you.
-They are actually your best friend.
+It’s the opposite of patience, good sense, discipline, trust.
+These virtues are a girls best friend.

-They make you see that you are priceless; and the day that you begin to treat yourself thus, men will have no choice but follow.
+They help you see that you are priceless.
+And when you treat yourself thus, a man will have no choice but to follow.